kkuba91/uModbus/README.md

 Dependent on application there are some related kinds of the standard: ModbusTCP, ModbusRTU, ModbusRTU over TCP, Modbus ASCII; This class was mainly related with the first one (most pompular usage).

 ## Scope:
+Class object what could be parametrized as Slave or Master.

+#### Main point:

-Class object what could be parametrized as Slave or Master Main point - bridge between TCP/serial (Modbus) and data on PC oriented as object (message frames as lists in general on python side)
+- bridge between TCP/serial (Modbus) and data on PC oriented as object (message frames as lists in general on python side)

-Minor points:
+#### Minor points:

  - learn Modbus TCP standard (RTU comming soon)
  - prepare some easy tool for further testing (future target)
  - class should have Slave xor Master features be flexible in that way (soon)